A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Experiments

 } In our experiments, we use the average entropy per token as the measurement, defined as: $ \frac{entropy}{token} = \frac{1}{N} \sum_{i=1}^{N} \sum_{j=1}^{|\mathscr{V}|}p_i(w_j|{\bf x}_{1 : i - 1 }) \log p_i(w_j|{\bf x}_{1 : i - 1 }). $

-The Embedding Rate (ER) quantifies the payload of stegotext by measuring the average number of embedded bits per token.
+The Embedding Rate (ER) quantifies the payload of stego text by measuring the average number of embedded bits per token.
 A higher ER indicates a greater relative embedding capacity.
-The ER is calculated using the formula: $ ER = \frac{L}{N_t}, $ where \(L\) is the length of the embedded message, and \(N_t\) is the number of tokens in the stegotext.
-It is important to note that, unlike traditional steganography methods where the embedding rate is predefined, the embedding rate in state-of-the-art distribution-preserving steganography algorithms is determined dynamically based on the distribution.
+The ER is calculated using the formula: $ ER = \frac{L}{N_t}, $ where \(L\) is the length of the embedded message, and \(N_t\) is the number of tokens in the stego text.